mariesophiet/master_thesis/docs/advanced_setup_configuration.md

 - Use the latest versions of the OQS dependency libraries
 - Manually Adjusting OpenSSL's `s_speed` Tool Hardcoded Limits
-- Enabling HQC KEM Algorithms in Liboqs
+- Enabling HQC KEM Algorithms in Liboqs and OQS-Provider

 ## Using the Latest Versions of the OQS Libraries
 By default, the setup process uses the **last tested versions** of the OQS libraries to ensure compatibility with this project's automation tools.
 However, users may opt to use the latest upstream versions of the dependencies by passing the following flag to the setup script: